King's College, Madrid: King's College, The British School of Murcia

-A British school in La Torre Golf Resort offers the English National Curriculum to pupils from the age of 18 months to 18 years (Pre-Nursery - Year 13).
+Situated in La Torre Golf Resort.
+It offers the English National Curriculum to pupils from the age of 18 months to 18 years (Pre-Nursery - Year 13).

-The school is approximately half an hour from Murcia city centre, 10 minutes from San Javier and 25 minutes from Cartagena and offers pupil transport to and from each nearby city.
+The school is approximately half an hour from Murcia city centre, 10 minutes from San Javier and 25 minutes from Cartagena.
+It offers pupil transport to and from each nearby city.

-Pupils study GCSE and A Levels in preparation for entering British, Spanish and international universities.
+Pupils study GCSEs, IGCSEs and A Levels in preparation for entering British, Spanish and international universities.